MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialogs-declarative.md

 Declarative dialog files are language-agnostic JSON files that declare the elements of a dialog, meaning that they are the same regardless which language you use to create your bot.
 They typically have an extension of `.dialog`.
 The **EchoBot** sample only contains one adaptive dialog with a trigger to handle the `UnknownIntent` event, which when it fires it sends a message to the user that echos what they said: _"You said '${turn.activity.text}'"_.

 > [!TIP]
-> The [Bot Framework Composer](https://aka.ms/composer) is an integrated development tool that developers and multi-disciplinary teams can use to build bots.
-The bots created by the Bot Framework Composer are built using the declarative approach.
+> [Bot Framework Composer](https://aka.ms/composer) is an integrated development tool that developers and multi-disciplinary teams can use to build bots.
+The bots created by Bot Framework Composer are built using the declarative approach.

 The declarative file ([C#][main.dialog] | [JavaScript][echo.dialog]) for the **EchoBot** sample: